 Bake about 15 minutes or until just starting to brown.

 Using a thin spatula, carefully remove the cookies to a wire rack to cool completely.

 - Chocolate Hamantaschen Recipe: This is a dairy dish in the kosher tradition because the cocoa powder pastry dough is made with butter.
 It can be filled with prune, poppy seed, or apricot, but they taste so much better with raspberry, Nutella, white chocolate chunks, or chocolate peanut butter.

 - Rose Water Pistachio Hamantaschen Recipe: This is another dairy cookie because the dough contains butter flavored with rose water.
 The surprise?
 A filling made with pistachio marzipan.

 Despite the name, it's unclear if Haman ever wore a three-cornered hat, the reputed inspiration for these cookies that date to Germany in the late 1500s.

 The name comes from the German mohn (poppy seed) and taschen (pockets) and the pastries were known as mohntaschen which means "poppy seed pockets" or "Haman's pockets" (hamantaschen).

-The "pockets" reference alludes to Haman's pockets supposedly being filled with bribe money represented by "coins" of poppy seeds.
+The "pockets" allude to Haman's pockets supposedly being filled with bribe money, represented by "coins" of poppy seeds.